Student Placement of the Year: Community

 - Developing and upholding the professionalism of nurses, ensuring students understand and adhere to the NMC Code;

 - Exhibiting a culture that inspires, enthuses and motivates students, with positive attitudes throughout the team;

 - Offering advice and guidance to protect and ensure safety of student nurses and midwives at work.

 Please attach any supporting evidence to your application that you feel is relevant.
 This can include testimonials, student feedback or student evaluations or any other appropriate evidence.

-If you are shortlisted for this award, you will be invited to attend our offices to present to the judges with one or two of your student(s), who may be interviewed separately.
-Please ensure you are available on Thursday 12 March to present to the judges.
+If you are shortlisted for this award, and with coronavirus conditions permitting, you will be invited to attend our covid-19 secure offices to present to the judges.
+The shortlist will be informed of any changes to the final judging process.

 Take a look at what our 2019 winner had to say about winning the award: